cap-js/docs/about/index.md

 CAP's [service-centric paradigm](best-practices#services) is designed from the ground up for cloud-scale enterprise applications.
 Its core design principles of flyweight, stateless services processing passive, immutable data, complemented by an intrinsic, ubiquitous [events-based](best-practices#events) processing model greatly promote scalability and resilience.

-On top of that, serveral built-in facilities address a lot of things to care about in cloud-based apps out of the box, such as:
+On top of that, several built-in facilities address many things to care about in cloud-based apps out of the box, such as:

 - **Multitenancy** → tenant *isolation* at runtime; *deploy*, *subscribe*, *update* handled by MTX
-- **Extensibility** → for customers to tailor SaaS apps to theis needs →  [see below...](#intrinsic-extensibility)
+- **Extensibility** → for customers to tailor SaaS apps to their needs →  [see below...](#intrinsic-extensibility)
 - **Security** → CAP+plugins do authentications, certificates, mTLS, ...
 - **Scalability** → by stateless services, passive data, messaging, ...
 - **Resilience** → by messaging, tx outbox, outboxed audit logging, ...
-- **Observability** → by logging + telementry integrated to BTP services
+- **Observability** → by logging + telemetry integrated to BTP services

 > [!tip]
 >
-> As application developers don't have to care about these complex non-functional requirements, they are free to [focus on domain](#focus-on-domain), i.e., their functional requirements instead.
+> As application developers don't have to care about these complex non-functional requirements, instead they're free to [focus on domain](#focus-on-domain), that is, their functional requirements.
 >
 > **Even more important:** many of these crucial cloud qualities are of complex and critical nature, especially tenant isolation and security → it would be a **high risk** to assume each application developer in each project is doing everything in the right ways.